codeplaysoftware/portBLAS/README.md

 triplet for DPC++ or the hipSYCL target.
 Please refer to the sections below for setting them.

-1. Clone the SYCL-BLAS repository, making sure to pass the `--recursive` option, in order to clone submodule(s), such as the computecpp-sdk.
+1. Clone the SYCL-BLAS repository, making sure to pass the `--recursive` option, in order to clone submodule(s).
 2. Create a build directory
 3. Run `CMake` from the build directory (see options in the section below):